XavierFigari/VM-debian/README.md

 - virt-install
 - Debian preseed configuration file

-For now, the script creates a virtual machine with:
+The script creates a virtual machine with:
 - A Debian stable netinst ISO (Bookworm, Debian12)
 - one user, no root